zougloub/zougloub.github.io/_posts/2013-12-31-python-bubblebabble.md

 Bubble Babble is a data codec, its encoded data consists in 5-tuples of utterable (but meaningless) words.

-It is quite useless, and that's why, as a big enthusiast for pointless stuff, such as libcaca, fuckit, brainfuck, ...)
+It is quite useless, and that's why, as a big enthusiast for pointless stuff, such as libcaca, ansicat, fuckit, brainfuck, ...)
 I decided to make a [bubblebabble Python module](https://gitorious.org/python-bubblebabble/python-bubblebabble).